Shidacea/Shidacea-CPP/README.md

 ## Submodules

 If you download this repository, make sure to download the submodules as well, since a simple download won't include them.
-The best way to use Shidacea is to fork it and use Git for maintaining it and updating the submodules.
+The best way to use Shidacea is to fork it and use Git for maintaining it and updating the submodules (e.g. using `git clone --recursive`).

 ## Loading other mruby script files

-The ruby instruction `require` is NOT available (adding it as a gem would be possible, but not applicable to the concept of pre-compiled bytecode).
+The ruby instruction `require` is currently NOT available (adding it as a gem would be possible, but not applicable to the concept of pre-compiled bytecode).
 This means that you need to write files with no direct dependencies, as they could be loaded in an arbitrary order.
 Functions may reference other classes, but you should put inherited classes inside the file of their superclass.